Class BinaryTree<K, V, R, MK, MV, MR>

 • Time complexity: O(n) Space complexity: O(n)

-The clone function creates a deep copy of a tree object.
+The clone function creates a deep copy of a tree structure by traversing it using breadth-first search.

 Parameters